-Phi Theta Kappa members transferring from a community/junior college with a 3.5 cumulative grade point average on a 4.0 scale and an Associate in Arts or Associate in Science degree or 60 transferable hours are eligible for this automatic award of half tuition plus \$500.
-The scholarship is renewable for one year with a 3.2 Columbia College cumulative grade point average and 24 semester hours earned annually at Columbia College.
+Phi Theta Kappa members transferring from a community college with a 3.5 cumulative grade point average on a 4.0 scale and an Associate in Arts or Associate in Science degree or at least 60 transferable hours are eligible for this automatic award of half tuition plus \$500.
+Renewable for one year with a 3.4 Columbia College GPA and 27 semester hours earned annually at Columbia College.
 Recipients are not eligible for the International Award.